How Many Hours is Full-Time Study in Australia?

 Typically, undergraduate courses in Australia require students to enroll in four subjects per semester, with each subject requiring approximately 10 hours of study per week.
 This means that you can expect to spend around 10 hours on each subject, including attending classes, completing readings, and working on assignments.

-Related Article: Where to Study Archaeology in Australia
+Related Article: How Much Money is Required to Study in Australia

 It’s important to note that the workload can vary between different fields of study.
 Some courses may require more practical hours or additional fieldwork, while others may have less contact hours but require more self-directed study.